oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     => => naming to iad.ocir.io/weblogick8s/quickstart-mp-your_first_name:1.0                                                                           0.0s
     ```

-5. This creates the Docker image, what you can check in your local repository.
+5. This creates the Docker image, which you can check in your local repository.

     ```bash
     $ docker images